Baggage:

 Personal items:

-pocketknife, reading and writing material and personal first aid kit would also be essential for your convenience.
+kit would also be essential for

-Protection against insect bite:
+Protection against insect

 |